hyperfunk/thesis/corrections.md

     break down, at higher value of \m{\PHiggsps} and \tanbeta, is out of the range of the impact of the search considered here\cite{mc7} hence this approximation is valid and verified for all regions important to the analysis presented here.

-### Allanach 11: PT 1.
-Misplaced 1

-    though in the \ac{NUHM}1 for $\mNeu\sim1000\GeV$ there is an upper region

-### Allanach 11: PT 2.
-State what happens to the h-pole region after LHC higgs constraints

-    It should also be noted that this light higgs funnel region continues to exist up to high values of \mZero where the conditions for \ac{EWSB} break down.
-    Noting that $\mh\simeq 121\GeV$ in the funnel, this region is not strongly disfavored by the \ac{LHC} light higgs constraints, as such one expects this funnel to continue to be present in future analyses.

 ###  Long 16: Add discussion of best fit points and their limitations (recent focus point work still not published)